Mamoru Takuma: Criminal history

 After his release from prison in March 1989, Takuma moved to Ikeda and found work driving buses and trucks.
 His coworkers described him as a quiet and unremarkable man, but a bit of a loner who did not like dealing with customers.
-Takuma testified in a later psychological examination that he caused two fatal car accidents, one when he was a dump truck driver and the other when he was a semi-trailer truck driver.
+Takuma testified in a later psychological examination that he caused two fatal car accidents, one when he was driving a dump truck and the other when he was driving a semi-trailer truck.
 In the first incident, while transporting industrial waste in the mountains, Takuma drove in front of another truck and suddenly pressed the brake pedal on a downward turn, causing a collision; all the passengers of the other truck died the next day.
 He lied about the cause of the crash and was not indicted on any charges.
 In the second incident, while driving near the Metropolitan Expressway, Takuma caused a motorist to fatally collide with a side wall.
 He immediately left the scene.

 In September 1993, Takuma was again arrested for rape.
-In 1998, he was fired after assaulting a bus passenger over the smell of her perfume.
-He found a new job as maintenance man at Itami Elementary School, six kilometers away from Ikeda.
-Later that year, Takuma was arrested on suspicion of assaulting his ex-wife.
-On 3 March 1999, Takuma dissolved temazepam, a tranquilizer, into the tea served in the teachers' room, sending four people to the hospital for three days.
+In 1998 he was fired after assaulting a bus passenger over the smell of her perfume.
+Takuma found a new job as a maintenance man at Itami Elementary School, six kilometers away from Ikeda.
+Later that year, he was arrested on suspicion of assaulting his ex-wife.
+On 3 March 1999, Takuma dissolved the tranquilizer temazepam into the tea served in the teachers' room, sending four people to the hospital for three days.
 Regarding this incident he said, "I was ignored by the teachers and did not go well with my family, and I wanted to relieve my anger due to human relationships."
-Takuma was arrested, but was not criminally punished as was found "not responsible" due to mental illness.
+Takuma was arrested but not criminally punished as he was found "not responsible" due to mental illness.

 In November 1999, Takuma was arrested on suspicion of burglary, but the charges were dropped.
-He managed to get a job as a taxi driver in September 2000, but was fired the following month after he assaulted a hotel bellhop in Osaka, breaking his nose.
-In November 2000, Takuma got a job as a truck driver at a construction materials company in Ikeda, but was fired a few months later due to problems including a road rage incident.
-He was also kicked out of several apartments for, among other things, throwing his garbage out from the balcony.
-On 23 May 2001, Takuma voluntarily admitted himself into a psychiatric hospital for depression, but left the next day without treatment.
+He managed to get a job as a taxi driver in September 2000 but was fired the following month after he assaulted a hotel bellhop in Osaka, breaking his nose.
+In November 2000 he got a job as a truck driver at a construction materials company in Ikeda but was fired a few months later due to problems including a road rage incident.
+He was also kicked out of several apartments for, among other things, throwing his garbage out from his balcony.
+On 23 May 2001, Takuma voluntarily admitted himself into a psychiatric hospital for depression but left the next day without treatment.
 He was also arrested for driving his car in reverse gear on the Hanshin Expressway but released after he was found mentally unfit.